 Furry spiral ginger

-The leaves of furry spiral ginger are covered in soft hairs.
-Try to touch them gently, and you can feel it yourself.
+The leaves of the furry spiral ginger are densely covered with soft hairs.
+Try gently touching them, and you will feel just how fuzzy they are.

-Spiral ginger has the flowers sitting in a cone-shaped inflorescence.
-Every day a new flower blooms.
-In this way, flowering occurs over a long period of time.
+Spiral ginger has its flowers arranged in a cone-shaped inflorescence.
+Each day, a new flower opens.
+In this way, the flowering period is extended over a long time.

-There are more than 100 species of spiral gingers.
-They all have leaves arranged in a slow turning spiral along the stem.
-In the tropical house, we have 6 different species of spiral ginger – see if you can find some of the others.
+In total, there are more than 100 species of spiral ginger.
+They all have their leaves arranged in a slowly twisting spiral along the stem.
+In the tropical house, we have six different species of spiral ginger – see if you can spot some of the others.

 Facts: